dfo-pacific-science/dfo-salmon-ontology/README.md

 **License:** CC-BY 4.0
 **Status:** Draft Work in Progress.

-The DFO Salmon Ontology is an ** OWL ontology** for salmon science data at Fisheries and Oceans Canada (DFO).
-It aligns with the Darwin Core (DwC) conceptual layer where helpful and adds DFO-specific concepts for stock assessment and genetics.
+The DFO Salmon Ontology is an ** OWL ontology** for salmon data at Fisheries and Oceans Canada (DFO).
+It's main focus is on describing operations, data, data flows, data analytics, and reporting in support of the *Fisheries Act* and the Wild Salmon Policy for the purposes of data quality assessment, data integration, and data stewardship generally.
+It broadly reflects the functional, operational, and organizational entities and relationships of salmon data collection through to publication.
+It's modularized into functional vertical domains including escapement, fisheries management, habitat, an enhancement as well as cross cutting domains such as genetics, policy, and management.

+It aligns with the Darwin Core (DwC) Conceptual Model layer where helpful and adds DFO-specific concepts for stock assessment and genetics.
 **Goal:** Make salmon data interoperable, discoverable, and analyzable with minimal friction for scientists, data stewards, and managers.

 ---